 (picture credit: Jenny W.)

 If the “why” should be explained by numbers then the global third-party logistics market size value is expected to reach USD 1.56 trillion by 2027 with an annual growth rate of 8,3%.
-The market size value for 2019 was estimated to be USD 830.99 billion.
+The market size value was estimated to be USD 830.99 billion.
 Grand View Research

 The trend speaks for itself and more companies go online.
 Storage is still needed for products also when it comes to services, nonetheless, a warehouse is needed.